janetzky/IV1350---Object-Oriented-Design/README.md

 The basic and alternative flow can be "played" at main in the source code.

 Seminar 4 update made 2021-05-19, implemented exceptions handling and different patterns.
+Either hardcoded saleExample or saleManual can be choosen in view.